cdaniel/wardleymapstool/README.md

-Now, if you know what a Wardley Map is, I have a good news for you - I wrote a tool that makes map creation much easier.
+However, if you know what a Wardley Map is, I have a good news for you - I wrote a tool that makes map creation much easier.
 You can now easily create map, share it with someone, download as png, or create variants and evaluate them.

 If you still are not sure whether this tool is for you, check [the Atlas live instance](https://atlas.wardleymaps.com).